Reciprocal swimming in granular media: the role of jamming and swimmer inertia: Results

-In Fig.~\ref{fig:bigfig}a, we visualize the inter-particle contact forces $|\boldsymbol{F}|$ and particle velocities $|\dot{\boldsymbol{r}}|$ in the base case (Table \ref{tab:1}) at five different $\theta$ during both the opening and closing strokes.
-Only the top $0.1\%$ of the contact forces are shown, and only particles with velocities, $|\dot{\boldsymbol{r}}|> 0.33 \omega L$, are shown.
-During each stroke, stagnant zones with percolated strong forces gradually form near the tip of the rotating wings on the leading edges that press into the medium, as in $\theta=50^\circ$ for both strokes.
-These contact forces form chains that are rooted from the wings and propagate into the medium, which is a signature of jamming in granular media~\cite{bi2011jamming,behringer2018physics}.
+In Fig.~\ref{fig:bigfig}a, we visualize the inter-particle contact forces $|\boldsymbol{F}|$ and particle velocities $|\dot{\boldsymbol{r}}|$ in the base case (table \ref{tab:1}) at five different $\theta$ during both the opening and closing strokes.
+For clarity, only the top $0.1\%$ of the contact forces are shown, and only particles with velocities $|\dot{\boldsymbol{r}}|> 0.33 \omega L$ are shown.
+During each stroke, stagnant zones with percolated strong forces gradually form near the tips of the rotating wings on the leading edges that press into the medium, as in $\theta=50^\circ$ for both strokes.
+These contact forces form chains that are rooted from the wings and propagate into the medium, which is a signature of \R{jammed} granular media~\citep{bi2011jamming,behringer2018physics}.
 As each stroke proceeds, a second set of force chains that resist the swimmer's translation appear near the wing hubs as seen in $\theta=71^\circ$ for opening and $\theta=29^\circ$ for closing.
-We refer to these zones as resistive stagnant zones (RSZ) and the other type as propulsive stagnant zones (PSZ), which are separated by the gyration point of a wing that has zero instantaneous velocity in the $y$ direction.
-The distance from a gyration point to a hub is $r_g= |\dot{y}(\theta)|\sin(\theta)/\omega$, where $\dot{y}$ denotes the swimmer's translational velocity.
+We refer to these zones as resistive stagnant zones (RSZ) and the other type as propulsive stagnant zones (PSZ), which are separated by the gyration point of a wing that has zero instantaneous velocity in the direction normal to the larger lateral surface of the wings.
+The distance from a gyration point to a hub is $r_g= |\dot{y}(\theta)|\sin(\theta)/\omega$, where $\dot{y}$ denotes the swimmer's translational velocity. \R{As particles within the stagnant zones translate almost rigidly with the swimmer wings, these zones effectively become an extension of the swimming body, and they evolve throughout each stroke.
+Consequently, hysteresis in the morphology and the strong force density of these stagnant zones between the opening and the closing stroke can break the translational symmetry.}